muhac/monaco-fira-code-ligatures/README.md

 Since the Fira Code font is wider than Monaco, there may be some ligatures that are oversized.

-I have finetuned the following lingatures: ([Monoco Fira Nerd](https://github.com/muhac/monaco-fira-code-ligatures/tree/main/MonacoFiraNerd) only)
+I have finetuned the following ligatures: ([Monaco Fira Nerd](https://github.com/muhac/monaco-fira-code-ligatures/tree/main/MonacoFiraNerd) only)

 - `<!--`
 - `<~~`